RockefellerArchiveCenter/aurora/README.md

 Aurora uses several shell scripts to interact with LDAP for authentication purposes.
 Brief descriptions are provided below, and full documentation is available [here](https://github.com/RockefellerArchiveCenter/aurora/blob/master/scripts/Rockefeller%20Archive%20Center%20Bash%20Scripts%20Documentation.pdf) (PDF).

--   **upload.sh**: identifies new uploads, can be configured to run as a cron job on your desired interval.
-(Bash)
 -   **RACaddorg**: creates a new organization on the server (Bash)
 -   **RACcreateuser.c**: creates an administrative user (c program)
 -   **RACadd2grp**: adds a user to the group that represents the organization.
 (Bash)